mrsonne/hubit/examples/tanks/README.md

     - name: Q_in
       path: prod_sites[IDX_SITE].prod_lines[IDX_LINE].tanks[2@IDX_TANK].Q_in
   consumes_results:
-    # use outlet flow from previous tank 0
+    # use outlet flow from tank 0
     - name: Q_transfer_1
       path: prod_sites[IDX_SITE].prod_lines[IDX_LINE].tanks[0@IDX_TANK].Q_yield
-    # use outlet flow from previous tank 1
+    # use outlet flow from tank 1
     - name: Q_transfer_2
       path: prod_sites[IDX_SITE].prod_lines[IDX_LINE].tanks[1@IDX_TANK].Q_yield
 ```

-The nodes `provides_results` and `consumes_input` look a lot like the equivalent nodes for tanks 1 and 2 except that all index specifiers now refer to index 2 (`[2@IDX_TANK]`).
+The nodes `provides_results` and `consumes_input` look a lot like the equivalent nodes for tanks 1 and 2 except that all index specifiers now refer to tank index 2 (`2@IDX_TANK`).
 One other important difference is that tank 3 consumes the outlet flows `Q_yield` from tanks 1 and 2.
 The complete model definition can be seen in `examples/tanks/model_1.yml` in the repository.

 With the model in place we can explore some queries and responses.
-The first query references the final yield (from tank 3) from the first production line at the first production site.
+The final yield (from tank 3) from the first production line at the first production site can be obtained from the query.

 ```
 ['prod_sites[0].prod_lines[0].tanks[2].Q_yield']